CJ-Jackson/keys/README.md

 # keys

-Just a collection of publics keys
+Just a collection of public keys